FortiShield/pr-assistant/docs/docs/installation/index.md

 # Installation

-## Self-hosted PR-Agent
+## Self-hosted PR-Assistant
-If you choose to host you own PR-Agent, you first need to acquire two tokens:
+If you choose to host you own PR-Assistant, you first need to acquire two tokens:

 1. An OpenAI key from [here](https://platform.openai.com/api-keys), with access to GPT-4 (or a key for [other models](../usage-guide/additional_configurations.md/#changing-a-model), if you prefer).
 2. A GitHub\GitLab\BitBucket personal access token (classic), with the repo scope.
 [GitHub from [here](https://github.com/settings/tokens)]

-There are several ways to use self-hosted PR-Agent:
+There are several ways to use self-hosted PR-Assistant:

 - [Locally](./locally.md)
 - [GitHub](./github.md)